-We describe the universal nature of language through mathematical models obtained by computing big data consisting of large-scale language resources.
+We describe the universal nature of communication and language through mathematical models obtained by computing big data consisting of large-scale language/network resources.
 Using these new models, we create communication software applications.

 Computational/Mathematical Modeling of Language